aviaryan/awesome-no-login-web-apps/README.md

 * [CopyPasteCharacter](http://www.copypastecharacter.com/) - Copy special characters that are generally unavailable in a keyboard.
 * [PolishMyWriting](http://www.polishmywriting.com/) - Paste a text and get feedback on your writing.
 * [Wordle](http://www.wordle.net/) - A toy to generate 'Word Clouds' form a given piece of text.
-* [mAhLyfeMahRulezz](http://aviaryan.in/mAhLyfeMahRulezz/) - dA aNn0Y1Ng t3Xt g3NeRa7or (The annoying text generator :-P)
+* [mAhLyfeMahRulezz](http://aviaryan.in/mAhLyfeMahRulezz/) - dA aNn0Y1Ng t3Xt g3NeRa7or (The annoying text generator :-P).

 <a name="utilities"></a>